 Leggi questo post in: Italiano

 Everyone knows that I’m an eco-friendly geek and that I love taking previously used items and giving them a new lease on life.
 And being a sewing geek as well means that I refashion and in general repurpose sewn items as much as I can.
+And sometimes that can save me time, for example when I reuse existing hems in clothing.

 This is great because by doing this I save money by not buying new fabric (for those of you who don’t sew, fabric is usually not cheap) and I help the environment by using something unused and thus saving it from the landfill AND avoiding having to buy a new product, with all the environmental harm that it implies.